-Our goal is to provide a cost-effective approach to validate microarray data and quantitate gene expression using real time PCR assays
+Our goal is to provide a cost-effective approach to validate NGS or microarray data and quantitate gene expression using real time PCR assays

 Perform up to 1000 assays

 Overview - Quantitative "Real Time" PCR

 Quantitative real time PCR has revolutionized our ability to measure nucleic acid concentrations and is an important step for the validation of expression data generated by microarray analysis and other genomics techniques.
 This has been facilitated by the development of real time PCR instruments that measure the amount of PCR product produced at each step of the reaction or in "real time".
 SYBR green is currently the most popular real time PCR method due to its relative ease and reliability.
 Prior to the development of real time PCR technology, quantitative measurements required one to set up multiple PCR reactions in order to capture PCR product at a linear phase of amplification.
 Separation and quantitation of the PCR products was then done by gel electrophoresis or HPLC.
 These experiments are quite laborious and the number of manipulations required to achieve proper quantitation increased the likelihood of introducing error.
 Thus, the development of real time PCR instruments that could measure PCR product at each thermocycle enhanced the ease, accuracy and reproducibility of quantitative PCR.
 A variety of applications have emerged as a result of the discovery of real time PCR.
 These include 1) validation of gene expression data obtained by microarray analysis or next generation sequencing (NGS), 2) measurement of DNA copy number, 3) detection and quantitation of viral particles and potentially lethal microorganisms, 4) mutation/SNP analysis, and 5) miRNA expression.